 - Indication of excellent character

 - Scholastic performance (including but not limited to subjects taken, grade point average, ACT or SAT scores)

 - Involvement in school and/or community activities

 - Essay questions

-An Engineering Innovation Scholarship, sponsored by the Pella Engineering group, will be given to a student planning to major in an engineering or technical-related field.
+An Engineering Innovation Scholarship, sponsored by the Pella Engineering Department, will be given to a student planning to major in an engineering or technical-related field.

 The Scholarship Committee

-The Scholarship Committee is comprised of impartial evaluators who are not employed by or connected to Pella Corporation.
+The Scholarship Committee is comprised of impartial evaluators with academic and admissions backgrounds at the collegiate level who are not employed by or connected to Pella Corporation or the Rolscreen Foundation.

 - The acceptance of a scholarship carries with it no obligations to Pella Corporation other than the obligation of the student to observe the rules of the Scholarship Program.

-- Each winner through this program must enter school by the fall of the award year and must continue without interruption except for usual vacation periods, illness, active duty military training, or other cause approved by the Pella Rolscreen Foundation Executive Director.
+- Each recipient through this program must enter school by the fall of the award year and must continue without interruption except for usual vacation periods, illness, active duty military training, or other cause approved by the Pella Rolscreen Foundation Executive Director.

-- Winners must complete their course of study in the normal prescribed time required to obtain a degree, earning as a full-time student the normal number of hours, quality grades, and credit points contemplated under the academic program.
+- Recipients must complete their course of study in the normal prescribed time required to obtain a degree, earning as a full-time student the normal number of hours, quality grades, and credit points contemplated under the academic program.

-- If the student meets the normal academic progress specified by the institution and if all other qualifications are met, each 4-year scholarship winner will receive $2,000 annually for a maximum of four years and 2-year scholarship winners will receive $750 annually for a maximum of two years.
+- If the student meets the normal academic progress specified by the institution and if all other qualifications are met, each 4-year scholarship recipient will receive $2,500 annually for a maximum of four years and 2-year scholarship recipients will receive $1,000 annually for a maximum of two years.

 Revocation of Scholarship

-- Any Scholarship awarded through this program may be revoked at any time if the scholarship student fails to comply with his or her responsibilities as outlined above.
+- Any scholarship awarded through this program may be revoked at any time if the student fails to comply with his or her responsibilities as outlined above.

 - A scholarship will not be revoked because a parent or guardian ceases to be an employee of Pella Corporation or one of its wholly owned subsidiaries.

-If the amounts received as part of this scholarship program are not used in furtherance of the education of the winner, the awards extended shall be repaid by the individual to the source of the Scholarship.
+- If the amounts received as part of this scholarship program are not used in furtherance of the education of the recipient, the awards extended shall be repaid by the individual to the source of the Scholarship.